On the perfomance of a photosystem II reaction centre-based photocell: Results

-where $\mathcal{L}_{ex}$ defines the coupling to an incoherent radiation field which excites the system from the ground state to the exciton manifold, $\mathcal{L}_{relax}$ describes relaxation rates between the exciton states using modified Redfield theory \cite{Zhang1998,Yang2002}, $\mathcal{L}_{CT}$ defines initial and secondary CT processes using Marcus/F\"{o}rster theory \cite{Forster1965,Yang2002} and $\mathcal{L}_{leads}$ describes coupling of the system to the leads.
-As explained in the methods section, from this Liouvillian the full counting statistics can be calculated using Eq. \ref{Nth-cumulant} and enforcing both the Coulomb blockade regime such that probability of two electron occupancy is negligible\cite{Bagrets2003}, and the infinite bias limit enforcing unidirectional electron flow\cite{Marcos2010}.

-The current counting statistics depends on the induced voltage across a load connecting the states $|\alpha\rangle$ and $|\beta\rangle$ with associated energy gap $E_{\alpha\beta} = E_{\alpha} - E_{\beta}$.
-As usually done in photocells\cite{Shockley1961}, such a voltage is estimated via a detailed balance condition where the ratio between the steady state populations of the secondary CT state ($\rho_{\alpha\alpha}$) and the `empty' state ($\rho_{\beta\beta}$) is equilibrated at a temperature $T$:

-with $k_B$ is the Boltzmann constant.
-The population ratio, and associated voltage across the load, can therefore be varied by changing the rate at which electrons leave the system $\Gamma_R$.
-When $\Gamma_R \rightarrow 0$ there is a large load across the PSIIRC-based photocell, defining the open circuit regime.
-In the opposite limit, when $\Gamma_R \rightarrow \infty$, the voltage tends to zero and defines the short circuit regime.
-These limits describe the operation extremes in which the photocell delivers no power.

-To investigate the effect of the structured vibrational environment on the statistics of the transition from $|\alpha\rangle$ to $|\beta\rangle$, we compare the situations in which (i) the full structured spectral density $J(\omega)= J_{D}(\omega)+ J_M(\omega)$ is considered as opposite to the situation where (ii) only the smooth low energy component $J_{D}(\omega)$ is accounted for.
-We denote these cases as structured and smooth environments.
-The low and high energy components of the spectral density are depicted in Fig. \ref{fig:model} (b) and are given by\cite{Novoderezhkin2005}:
+To investigate the effects of the vibrational environment in the performance of the photocell, we aim to compare four cases corresponding to the four different spectral densities depicted in Fig. \ref{fig:spectral-densities}: (i) the case where the full structured spectral density $J(\omega)= J_{D}(\omega)+ J_M(\omega)$ is considered, the cases where, besides the low-energy background $J_D(\omega)$, we account for one and two well-resolved modes with spectral densities (ii) $J_{1}(\omega)=J_D(\omega)+G_1(\omega)$ and (iii) $J_{2}(\omega)=J_1(\omega) + G_2(\omega)$, and (iv) the case where only the smooth low energy component $J_{D}(\omega)$ is included.
+The expressions for the different components are given by\cite{Novoderezhkin2005}:

-$J_{D}(\omega)$ is the Drude form of a spectral density describing an overdamped Brownian oscillator where $\lambda$ and $\Omega_c$ are the reorganisation energy and cut off frequency, respectively. $J_M(\omega)$ has been measured experimentally \cite{Peterman1998} and describes a number of discrete high energy modes coupled to excited pigments, with $\lambda_j$, $\omega_j$ and $\gamma_j$ being the reorganisation energy, frequency and damping associated with mode $j$ respectively.
-All parameters used in the model are detailed in the supplementary information.